Skip to main content

 Introduction

 We've known for a long time that burning fossil fuels and releasing CO2 into the atmosphere would warm our climate.
 Perhaps the first paper addressing this, Circumstances affecting the Heat of the Sun's Rays, was published in 1856, before the US Civil War, by a woman scientist, Eunice Foote.
 John Tyndall (of the Tyndall effect) published more comprehensively on greenhouse gases in 1859.
-Given the complexity of the biosphere's climate, it was not until the 1980s that climate models became sophisticated enough for scientists like James Hansen to become convinced and alarmed enough to discuss in Congressional hearings the role of anthropogenic (made by humans) CO2 released into the atmosphere as a cause of ever-worsening global warming.
+Given the complexity of the biosphere's climate, it was not until the 1980s that climate models became sophisticated enough for scientists like James Hansen to become convinced and alarmed enough to discuss, in Congressional hearings, the role of anthropogenic (human-caused) CO2 released into the atmosphere as a cause of ever-worsening global warming.
 The knowledge of human-induced climate change has been politicized and subjected to an orchestrated campaign of misinformation and disinformation by fossil fuel companies and their political contributors.
-We have delayed global actions for so long that we must act immediately and aggressively to address climate change before we reach climatic conditions that are so austere for humans that parts of the world become uninhabitable.
+We have delayed global action for so long that we must act immediately and aggressively to address climate change before we reach climatic conditions so austere for humans that parts of the world become uninhabitable.
 Homo sapiens evolved in a world dominated by repetitive glaciation and deglaciation.
 Hans Joachim Schellnhuber, an atmospheric physicist, climatologist, and founding director of the Potsdam Institute for Climate Impact Research, has stated that humans have so affected the world that we have eliminated the possibility of the next glaciation cycle.

 Greenhouse Effect